 How avoidable overtime can drain your profits

 There are multiple ways that avoidable overtime can drain your profits.
-Obviously, it creates costs that cannot be recovered, but outside of that, it has other implications too.
+Obviously, overtime creates costs that you cannot recover.
+However, outside of that, it has other implications too.

 As we know, overtime is expensive.
 Before adding in overtime, labor itself is often one of the largest expenses for organizations.
 Salaries, benefits and turnover costs are high enough, without having to add overtime to the mix.
-Due to its nature, avoidable overtime is often scheduled purely out of habit, or due to poor understanding of workforce management.
+Managers often schedule avoidable overtime purely out of habit, or due to poor understanding of workforce management.
 In the U.S., 85.8% of males and 66.5% of females work more than 40 hours per week.
 If you are frequently scheduling avoidable overtime, you are essentially paying your employees more, to work unnecessary shifts.
 As we all know, increased costs generally lead to decreased profits.

 Impact on Performance & Productivity